molssi-seamm/molssi-seamm.github.io/docs/why_seamm/productivity.rst

 The aforementioned features help the users to minimize the required steps for designing high-throughput and complex workflows while reducing the chance of making mistakes that are difficult to track down the line.
-The integrated :term:`Job Manager` in SEAMM also helps the users to control the executed jobs and the :term:`Job Datastore` captures every job that is run.
+The integrated :term:`job manager` in SEAMM also helps the users to control the executed jobs and the :term:`job datastore` captures every job that is run.
 SEAMM provides every data and functionality required for your research with convenience at your fingertips.